Emran-Y/Real-Time-Chatting-Application/README.md

 ---

-## Vortext Verse - Personal Chat App Project
+## Vortex Verse - Personal Chat App Project

-Vortext Verse is a personal project crafted for both enjoyment and as a testament to my skills in Full Stack development.
+Vortex Verse is a personal project crafted for both enjoyment and as a testament to my skills in Full Stack development.
 This project, implemented using a React JS client, Node JS and Express JS server, and a MongoDB database.

 ### Features: